wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 .. note:: This can have the effect of reducing :math:`\mathbf{K}` to zero, effectively disabling feedback control.

-.. note:: The SPARK Max motor controller uses a 40-tap FIR filter with a delay of 19.5ms, and status frames are by default sent every 20ms.
+.. note:: The SPARK MAX motor controller uses a 40-tap FIR filter with a delay of 19.5ms, and status frames are by default sent every 20ms.

 The code below shows how to adjust the LQR controller's K gain for sensor input delays: